Fermion localization on branes with generalized dynamics

-The profiles of the matter energy density is shown in Fig. (\ref{r}) for some values of $\alpha$.
-As in Ref. \cite{ba3} the numerical study gives full support to the analytical expressions for $\alpha$ very small.
-The Fig. (\ref{r}) clearly shows that the brane is localized at $y=0$, because this region has a positive matter energy density.
-The contribution of the nonstandard kinetic term modifies the profile without altering the symmetrical form of matter energy density, as noted in Fig. (\ref{r}).
-It is known that the $\alpha$-parameter, which indicates the strength of fourth-order kinetic term, is used to modify the dynamics of the scalar field contributes to thicker the brane, as reported in \cite{ba3}.
-The profiles of the matter energy density and the Ricci scalar are shown in Fig. (\ref{desc}) for $\alpha=0.1$.
-Note that the presence of regions with positive Ricci scalar is connected with the localization of the brane and it reinforces the conclusion of the analyzes from the matter energy density.
-Also note that far from the brane, $R$ tends to a negative constant, characterizing the $AdS_{5}$ limit from the bulk, as reported in \cite{alm}.
+The profiles of the matter energy density and the Ricci scalar are shown in fig.~\ref{desc} for $\alpha=0.1$.
 A similar behavior is obtained for $\alpha=1$ and $\alpha= 10$.
-The profiles of the warp factor is shown in Fig. (\ref{wp}) for some values of $\alpha$.
-Fig. (\ref{wp}) shows that $\mathrm{e}^{2A}\rightarrow0$ as $y\rightarrow\pm\infty$, therefore the matter energy (\ref{rhog3}) and the energy of system (\ref{eq5.52}) both are zero.
+Note that the presence of regions with positive Ricci scalar is connected with the localization of the brane.
+Also note that far from the brane, $R$ tends to a negative constant, characterizing the $AdS_{5}$ limit from the bulk.
+In the limit $|y|\rightarrow\infty$, the warp factor is $\mathrm{e}^{2A}\rightarrow0$, therefore the matter energy~(\ref{rhog3}) and the energy of system~(\ref{eq5.52}) both are zero and the thick brane solution coincides with the solution of RS model as $bc=constant$~\cite{rome}.